 Tae Jitsu was founded by Sijou Eric Johnson in 1990, and since then has been offering instruction and training in martial arts at various locations through out the Portland Metro area.
-In April 2003, Master Johnson consolidated locations and opened his own studio.
+In April 2003, Master Johnson consolidated locations and opened his own studio and ran it successfully until May 2020.

 Tien Tae Jitsu focuses not just on the physical, but also the mental and emotional aspects of the student - our goal is a healthy mind, body, and spirit.
 We place great importance on the principles of discipline, honor, and respect.
 These principles are discussed and enforced as a part of the daily curriculum.
 The art has produced champions in life as well as in the martial arts.